 6. Make Your Blog Parent Friendly

 Your blog should be focused on the parents as well.
-You want the blog to be a helpful resource that allows them to keep track of what their children are learning in your classroom.
+You want the blog to be a helpful resource that allows them to track what their children are learning in your classroom.
 It’s also a great way to reach out to parents about important announcements and events.
 Most parents only find out what’s going on in the classroom when they come in to discuss grades or attend PTA meetings.
 That’s why they’ll appreciate it if your blog creates content and resources to keep them updated.

 Those are some of the many great strategies you can utilize to build a high-level education blog for your classroom.
 Remember, it’s not about creating a blog and posting helpful content.
 You have to integrate the blog into your classroom so that the students and parents start following it.